Key Takeaways

 How much tax do you pay on annuity withdrawals?

 The amount of tax you’ll owe on an annuity withdrawal depends on the type of annuity you have.
-A withdrawal from a qualified annuity will be taxed as normal income at your current tax rate, while non-qualified annuity withdrawals are only partially taxable.
+A withdrawal from a qualified annuity will be taxed as normal income at your current tax rate, while non-qualified annuity withdrawals may be fully taxable or only partially taxable depending on whether the payments are annuitized.

 How much tax will I pay if I cash out my annuity?

 If you cash out your annuity early, you’ll have to pay taxes on the full value of the annuity if it’s a qualified annuity.
-When cashing out a non-qualified annuity, you’ll only owe taxes on the interest the annuity has earned.
+When cashing out a non-qualified annuity, you’ll only owe taxes on the earnings of the annuity.

 How are Roth IRA annuities treated for tax purposes?

-Roth IRA annuities are funded with after-tax dollars, so the withdrawals are not usually subject to income tax.
+Roth IRA annuities are funded with after-tax dollars, but are still considered to be qualified contracts.
+Since tax has already been paid on this money, the withdrawals are not usually subject to income tax as long as all eligibility requirements are met.

 Please seek the advice of a qualified professional before making financial decisions.